OntimizeWeb/docs/_docs/15-service.md

 export class AppModule { }
 ```

-At this point every **OptimizeWeb** component will use your recently created `StarsWarsService` service for communicating with the backend.
+At this point every **OntimizeWeb** component will use your recently created `StarsWarsService` service for communicating with the backend.

 > **NOTE:** `OntimizeService`, `OntimizeEEService`, `OntimizeExportService`, `OntimizePermissionsService` and `OntimizeEEPermissionsService` can be extended and used in the whole application by indicating the class in the [application configuration]({{ base_path }}/guide/appconfig/#application-configuration){:target="_blank"}.
 There is one attribute for each type of service.